pexiround/Request-Monitor/README.md

-# Request-Monitor
+# Request Monitor

+A lightweight tool to monitor and visualize HTTP request activity.
+Designed for **educational purposes, load testing, and authorized security testing only**.

+---

+## Features

-Request Monitor lets you send controlled HTTP requests to endpoints you own or have permission to test, track request counts, unique URLs, and activity over time.
-For educational use and authorized testing only.
+- Send controlled HTTP requests to endpoints you own or have permission to test
+- Track total requests sent and elapsed time
+- Monitor stability and request activity (heat bar)
+- Count unique URLs requested
+- Smooth and burst request modes for testing different patterns

+---

+## Installation

+Download the Zip-File
+Open the HTML Document